 The variety of regional was formally celebrated only twenty years after the unification of Italy by Pellegrino Artusi in his book ‘La Scienza in Cucina e L’arte di Mangiar Bene, 1891 ‘.
 For the first time, someone put together all regional recipes in one volume.
 Collected from his journeys and friends, Artusi is still a key reference today.

 In the early 20th century, the first travel guides arrived aimed at motorists.
 As a result, the local cuisine moved towards some standardization as the Locanda popped up along popular routes.
 Dishes borrowed from other regions and even countries were reproposed by local cooks.

 Nevertheless, family run taverns offered, and still do, regional dishes made of simple and genuine local cuisine and were popular as places for lunch family Sunday meals.

 In 1929 Ada Boni proposed Il Talismano della Felicità (The Talisman of Happiness), a cookbook aimed at women who could learn how to become perfect housewives.
 It remained an undisputed reference for many until society moved on.

-In the 1950s period the studies of American biologist Ancel Keys gave us the iconic “Mediterranean Diet“.
-Nevertheless, dishes requiring a long preparation, such as polenta, legumes, vegetables (turnips, cabbages, cabbages, etc.) gradually disappeared in favor of more practical and quick, pre-cooked and branded food supermarkets supported by the visibilty offered by television.
+In the 1950s period, the studies of American biologist Ancel Keys gave us the iconic “Mediterranean Diet“.
+Nevertheless, dishes requiring a long preparation, such as polenta, legumes, vegetables (turnips, cabbages, cabbages, etc.) gradually disappeared in favor of more practical and quick, pre-cooked and branded food supermarkets supported by the visibility offered by television.

 Nowadays, thanks to Slow Food movement and the DOP certifications of products, we are enjoying a moment of more attention to health, the environment, biodiversity and sustainability.
 Organic food is even now delivered directly to the home, straight from the farmers, as local is considered more healthy.